 The local neighbourhood being local housing, businesses, and the environment.

 Understanding the local communities our students live in is key to supporting their needs and ensuring they have the best chance to achieve their full potential.
 The Trust Board delegates community links to each local governing body and school as they understand best the communities they serve and hold strong links to the church, community, and local businesses.
 Any concerns, positive feedback or complaints trends are reported back to the Trustees at academy level through the half-termly CEO report.

-While school governing bodies do take the main lead in liaising and supporting community issues, where concerns are significant the Trust does get involved to support the school voice for example, actively supporting another school in the location of a new car park build where the original proposed location highlighted potential safeguarding and road safety concerns.
+While school governing bodies do take the main lead in liaising and supporting community issues, where concerns are significant the Trust does get involved to support the school voice for example, actively supporting another school in the consultation of a school expansion.
+Immanuel College have consulted on the growth of their Post-16 and the requirements for a new building to support the expansion.